2.1.2. Categorical Data Analysis

 Matrix Data

-In procedures where data is supplied in matrix format, it is possible to select one or more factors in order to define the groups of cases on each subsample in one go, or to run a combined analysis on all subsamples selected.
+In procedures where data is supplied in matrix format, it is possible to select one or more factors in order to define the groups of cases to be included in the analysis.
+It is then possible to run a separate analysis on each subsample in one go, or to run a combined analysis on all selected subsamples.
 The procedures where this feature is available are:

 Statistics 1 → Matrix Statistics